UNESCO Sites in Italy: Exploring Italy’s World Heritage

 • Praiano or Minori – quieter alternatives for overnight stays

-UNESCO Sites in Sicily and Southern Italy
+UNESCO Sites in Southern Italy and Sicily

 The Trulli of Alberobello (Puglia)